ROLI: History

 Pianist Roland Lamb founded ROLI in 2009 while a graduate student at London's Royal College of Art.
 His first prototype of the Seaboard was a response to the design limitations of the piano keyboard as a mechanical interface.
 As a jazz pianist, he wanted to create pitch and timbre effects on a keyboard that are often associated with bowed string and orchestral brass instruments.
 His concept of a soft, pliable, continuous "keywave surface" was the technological foundation of the Seaboard and the firm's related instruments.

 ROLI's Series A fundraising in 2014 raised $12.8 million, followed by a $27 million Series B fundraising in 2016.
 In April 2017 ROLI raised debt funding from Kreos Capital.

-The company is based in Dalston, London, with offices also in New York and Los Angeles.
+The company is based in Dalston, London.
 It sells its products in over 40 countries worldwide.
 It has acquired the following companies: JUCE, FXpansion, and Blend.

-The firm has named Pharrell Williams as Chief Creative Officer.
+In 2017, Pharrell Williams was named Chief Creative Officer and invested in the company.
+The role was part of the original ROLI Ltd and did not continue after the company's restructuring in 2021.

 In April 2020, Roli sold the JUCE product to PACE Anti-Piracy firm.

-The company lost money in 2019 and 2020, and in late 2021 declared bankruptcy.
-A new company, named Luminary, formed by Lamb with $6M in startup funds from investors, will receive ownership of many of Roli's products.
+The company lost money in 2019 and 2020.
+In September 2021, ROLI Ltd filed for administration.
+A new company, Luminary Ltd, was formed by Lamb and Chief People Officer Corey Harrower, acquiring ROLI's intellectual property, assets, and approximately 70 staff.
+Luminary raised £5 million in initial funding led by Hoxton Ventures.
+The company continued to operate under the ROLI brand.

+In 2022, the company launched the Seaboard RISE 2, marking its return to the professional market.
+The instrument was named one of TIME's Best Inventions of 2022.
+In November 2023, ROLI reintroduced the Seaboard Block as the Seaboard Block M, a compact MPE controller priced at $350.

+In 2024, ROLI rebranded its LUMI product line under the ROLI name, with LUMI Keys becoming ROLI Piano M and the LUMI Music app becoming ROLI Learn.
+In October 2024, the company launched ROLI Airwave, a computer vision device using infrared cameras to track hand movements above a keyboard in real time.

+In January 2025, ROLI unveiled ROLI Piano, a 49-key keyboard with full-size illuminated keys, at the NAMM Show 2025, the company's first NAMM appearance in six years.
+The combined ecosystem of ROLI Piano, Airwave, and the ROLI Learn app was branded the ROLI Piano System.
+In February 2026, the company launched AI Music Coach, a piano learning feature using hand tracking and voice interaction, built into the ROLI Learn app.

+The ROLI Piano System was named one of TIME's Best Inventions of 2025, received a CES 2026 Innovation Award, and won an iF Design Award in 2026.